nhm38/ECE4960/lab12-page.md

 ### Results
-I think my motors are degrading and the left motor is degrading faster than the right motor, probably due to build up of particles on the motor and in the components.
-The left side wheel  did ot move at exactly the same rate as the right side wheel, so I increase previously successful calibration factor.
-I also increased the base turning speed and the mapping worked much better.
-It still wasn't a perfectly smooth and symmetrical turn, but it worked adequately for this localizing.
+I think my motors are degrading, and the left motor is degrading faster than the right motor, probably due to build up of particles on the motor and in the components.
+The left side wheel did not move at exactly the same rate as the right side wheel, so I increase the previously successful calibration factor.
+I also increased the base turning speed and then the mapping worked much better.
+It still wasn't a perfectly smooth and symmetrical turn, but it worked adequately well for localizing.

 I placed the robot on each of the four marked poses.
 After running the update step of the Bayes Filter using the sensor measurement data to localize with a uniform prior on the pose, these are the results.